Re-rethink Affordable Housing

 Annual oxygen output from a small group of healthy trees

-Our current proposal reflects a collective effort to thoughtfully incorporate community participation, neighborhood integration, and targeted greenspace—advancing a flexible, context-aware vision for East 5th Street that responds to real neighborhood needs and encourages meaningful long-term performance for future residents.
+Proposals should reflect a collective effort to thoughtfully incorporate community participation, neighborhood integration, and targeted greenspace—advancing a flexible, context-aware vision for East 5th Street that responds to real neighborhood needs and encourages meaningful long-term performance for future residents.

 1. Jane Jacobs, The Death and Life of Great American Cities, Random House, 1961, Chapter 2: "The Uses of Sidewalks: Safety", p.
 35.